knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 To address these challenges and facilitate the seamless interaction between hardware and software, we rely on operating systems (OS).
 The operating system acts as an intermediary layer, bridging the gap between the hardware and software components of a computer system.
 In essense, an operating system is low-level software, meaning that it interacts more closely with the physical hardware components.

 The operating system abstracts the complexities of hardware, providing a uniform environment for software developers to create applications.
-It also provides regular everyday computer users with their familiar view of the computer: the GUI, or Graphical User Interface.
+It also provides regular everyday computer users with their familiar view of the computer: the GUI (pronounced as "Gee-You-Eye"), or Graphical User Interface.
 When we turn on a Windows computer there is a style that we expect to see, and it's a similar story when we turn on a device running macOS, iOS, or Android.

-Whether it's creating a new folder on our computer, running two programs simultaneously, saving a text document on our computer, or pluging a brand new mouse into the usb, the operating system takes care of all this for us.
+Whether it's creating a new folder on our computer, running two programs simultaneously, saving a text document on our computer, or pluging a brand new mouse into the usb port, the operating system takes care of all this for us.
 Anything that the user shouldn't have to worry about is taken care of by the operating system.
-For example, when was the last time that you told the computer how to allocate its memory space, i.e. Microsoft Word should have memory slots #1 - #10000 and Adobe Photoshop should take memory slots #10001 - #21000?
+For example, when was the last time that you told the computer how to allocate its memory space, e.g. Microsoft Word should have memory slots #1 - #10000 and Adobe Photoshop should take memory slots #10001 - #21000?
 When was the last time you wondered where in storage you should save your essay file?
 Never.
 Just click "Save", and the operating system will take care of the rest.

 All in all, operating systems play a vital role in harmonizing hardware and software components.
 They provide the necessary abstractions, services, and interfaces to ensure compatibility, efficient resource utilization, and seamless communication between different devices and software applications.